Idea to Innovation grants

 Budget

 Since I2I projects are focused on the rapid realization of well-defined objectives, all budget items must be for costs directly related to achieving these objectives.
-Therefore, any request for expenses such as publications, attendance or travel to conferences are not expected in the budget.
+Therefore, any requests for expenses, such as publications, attendance or travel to conferences, are not expected in the budget.
 If some activities are deemed necessary, they must be justified according to the objectives.

 Training